fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice.md

   end
 end

-ted = Dog.new('Ted')
+peter = Human.new('James', 'Teddy')
-peter = Human.new('James', ted)
+# => #<Human:0x00007fa1f120e500 @name="James", @pet=#<Dog:0x00007fa1f120e4b0 @pet_name="Teddy">>
 ```
 We can also achieve encapsulation through *method access control*, which allows to to control which interfaces (i.e. instance methods) can interact with the object, such that even the object itself might not have access to certain instance methods.
-Public interfaces allow methods to be called *directly on the object itself*, whereas private interfaces can only be called *within* the class (i.e. they are not callable directly on the object itself, rather only through other methods within the class).
+Public interfaces are methods that can be called *directly on the object itself*, whereas private interfaces can only be called *within* the class (i.e. they are not callable directly on the object itself, rather only through other methods within the class).

-In the below example, we are defining various instance methods within the `Hello` class, such that only objects instantiated from the `Hello` class have access to these instance methods.
+In the below example, we are defining various instance methods within the `Hello` class, such that objects instantiated from the `Hello` class have access to the `public_method` instance method.
 We are also using *method access control* via the `private` keyword to ensure that even objects instantiated from the `Hello` class cannot call the `private_method` directly.
 ```
 class Hello
   def public_method